-- 13. We acknowledge our responsibility for the design and implementation of programs and controls to prevent and detect fraud.
+- 12. Information presented in federal program financial reports and claims for advances and reimbursements are supported by the books and records from which the Authority's financial statements have been prepared and are prepared on a basis consistent with that presented in the Schedule of Expenditures of Federal Awards.
+Amounts claimed or used for matching were determined in accordance with the applicable cost circulars and administrative requirements. - 13.
+The copies of the Authority's federal program financial reports provided to you are true copies of the reports submitted or electronically transmitted to the federal agencies and pass-through entities. - 14.
+We acknowledge our responsibility for the design and implementation of programs and controls to prevent and detect fraud.
 We have no knowledge of any fraud or suspected fraud affecting federal programs involving management or other employees who have a significant role in internal control over financial reporting.
 In addition, we have no knowledge of any fraud or suspected fraud involving other employees where the fraud could have a material effect on the federal programs.
-We have disclosed to you all allegations of financial improprieties, including fraud or suspected fraud, coming to our attention (regardless of the source or form and including, without limitation, allegations by "whistle-blowers") where such allegations could result in a misstatement of the financial statements or otherwise affect the financial reporting of the federal program. - 14.
-The summary schedule of prior audit findings and the Data Collection Form are accurate and complete in all material respects and contain the information required by Circular A-133. - 15.
-We have provided you with all information on the status of follow-up on prior audit findings by federal awarding agencies and pass-through entities, including management decisions. - 16.
-There has been no known noncompliance occurring subsequent to September 30, 2010 or events occurring subsequent to that date that would require adjustment to or disclosure in the Schedule of Expenditures of Federal Awards. - 17.
-There have been no changes subsequent to September 30, 2010 in internal control over compliance or other factors that might significantly affect internal control, except for corrective action taken with regard to reportable conditions as disclosed in the corrective action plan.
+We have disclosed to you all allegations of financial improprieties, including fraud or suspected fraud, coming to our attention (regardless of the source or form and including, without limitation, allegations by "whistle-blowers") where such allegations could result in a misstatement of the financial statements or otherwise affect the financial reporting of the federal program. - 15.
+The summary schedule of prior audit findings and the Data Collection Form are accurate and complete in all material respects and contain the information required by Circular A-133. - 16.
+We have provided you with all information on the status of follow-up on prior audit findings by federal awarding agencies and pass-through entities, including all management decisions. - 17.
+We have disclosed to you any communications from grantors and pass-through entities concerning possible noncompliance with the direct and material compliance requirements, including communications received from the end of the period covered by the compliance audit to the date of this letter. - 18.
+We have disclosed to you the findings received and the related corrective actions taken for previous audits, attestation engagements, and internal or external monitoring that directly relate to the objectives of the compliance audit, including findings received and corrective actions taken from the year ended September 30, 2012 to the date of this letter. - We have disclosed to you all known noncompliance with direct and material compliance requirements occurring subsequent to the year ended September 30, 2012. - 20.
+We have disclosed whether any changes in internal control over compliance or other factors that might significantly affect internal control, including any corrective action taken with regard to significant deficiencies in internal control over compliance (including material weaknesses in internal control over compliance), have occurred subsequent to the year ended September 30, 2012.